lastcoolnameleft/azure-node-docker-paas/readme.md

 You do not need to be an Node.js or JavaScript expert for the coding part but you will need to make basic changes to a JS file.
 Likewise no prior experience with VSTS and Azure is required (but obviously beneficial).
 We will also spend some time with Docker registries and image building & tagging.
 You will be able to complete the lab with either a Windows or Mac machine, but only Windows has been tested.

-The basic overall flow is:
+The high level overall flow is:
-* Create basic Node.js Express app
+* Generate Node.js Express app
 * Add Docker support
 * Git repo setup
 * Deploy resources in Azure from template